rulewis/journey-optimizer.en/help/using/deliver-personalized-offers.md

 1. The offer activity is now added to the component.
 You can preview the different offers that are part of the decision using the **[!UICONTROL Offers]** section or the content components arrows.

     ![](assets/deliver-offer-preview.png)

+1. You can also display the different offers that are part of the decision with a customer profile using the **[!UICONTROL Preview]** button.

+    Learn more on the detailed steps to [check the message preview](#preview-your-messages).

+For a full end-to-end example showing how to configure offers, use them in a decision and leverage this decision in an email, check out [this section](../../using/offers/offers-e2e.md#insert-decision-in-email/gi).